 *All our emphasis; the content of this guide focuses on how to search for and identify the evidence to be included in systematic reviews.

 The Cochrane Collaboration sets out eight stages of doing a systematic review:

 It is important to consider whether you are undertaking a full systematic review or are instead being asked to complete a systematic literature review (which may be more limited in scope).
 A full systematic review aims to comprehensively identify, evaluate and integrate the findings of all relevant studies on a particular research question.
 A systematic literature review is more selective but implies a rigorous and structured search strategy, without necessarily attempting to include all available research on a particular topic.

 Whilst much of the information included in this guide will be relevant for those undertaking systematic literature reviews (as opposed to a systematic review) you may wish to discuss with your supervisor the scope of the review you are being asked to complete and whether you need to be as comprehensive as a full systematic review would demand.
-For example are you expected to include both published and unpublished material (conference papers, RCT trial databases, PhD theses)?
-Are you being guided to only search in a restricted specific number of databases?
+For example, are you expected to include both published and unpublished material (conference papers, RCT trial databases, PhD theses)?
+Are you being guided to only search in a restricted number of databases?
 Have you been told to only include a specific number of results?
 Or advised to limit by date or language purely to restrict numbers of results?
-Often time is a major limitation to the systematic literature review (e.g. undertaken as part of an MSc course) and so limits have to be placed, particularly to limit the number of articles which have to be appraised.
+Often time is a major limitation to the systematic literature review (e.g. undertaken as part of an MSc course) and so limits have to be placed, particularly on the number of articles to be appraised.